Echocardiography: Intracardiac echocardiography

 Intracardiac echocardiography (ICE) is specialized form of echocardiography that uses catheters to insert the ultrasound probe inside the heart to view structures from within the heart.
 ICE is often used as a part of the cardiac procedure of crossing the interatrial septum with a transseptal puncture to permit catheter access from the right atrium to the left atrium; alternative access to the left heart would be retrograde through the aorta and across the aortic valve into the left ventricle.

 ICE has the benefit over transthoracic echocardiography in that an operator who is performing a sterile procedure can also operate the ICE catheter and it is not limited to visibility problems that can arise with transthoracic or transesophageal echo.
 Though, there are image quality limitations due to size constraints of the probe being limited to a catheter.

 ICE is often inserted through the femoral vein and into the right atrium.
 From the right atrium, visualization of the interatrial septum, all four cardiac chambers, all four valves, and the pericardial space (for an effusion) can be readily visualized.
 It can also be advanced across the atrial septum into the left atrium to visualize the left atrial appendage during left atrial appendage occlusion device deployment.

-Utilization of ICE imagery can be incorporated into the 3-D models built with electroanatomic mapping systems.
+According to Singleton & Osorio, electrophysiologic studies and catheter ablation have been done using fluoroscopic guidance but have recently transitioned to using electroanatomic mapping (EAM) and ICE to stop using fluoroscopy.
+EAM and ICE allow for three-dimensional accurate images of the chamber being imaged, guidewires, and catheter-tissue interfaces.
+This combination has replaced fluoroscopy for electrophysiologic procedures.